antzGames/Godot-Compatibility-Decal-Node/README.md

 ### Stencil Support

-If you want specific geomotry to not recieve the decal projection, all you need to do is enable Stencil in the `StandardMaterial3D` of your player or any other object you dont want decals to be projected.
+If you want specific geometry to not recieve the decal projection, all you need to do is enable Stencil in the `StandardMaterial3D` of your player or any other object you dont want decals to be projected.

 You set up the stencil in the editor as you see below: